control-toolbox/spin/docs/src/tir_saturation.md

 println("Norm of the shooting function: ‖s‖ = ", norm(s), "\n")

 ```
+The direct solution is not very accurate, as shown by the shooting function's value of about $1.11$ using the parameters from the direct method.

-We define a nonlinear equation solver for the shooting method.
-This solver refines the initial costate and switching times to find the optimal solution using the shooting function.
+We now define a nonlinear equation solver for the shooting method.
+This solver refines the initial costate, switching times and the intermediate states and costates to find the optimal solution using the shooting function.
 ```@example main
 # Define a nonlinear equation solver for the shooting method
 nle = (s, ξ) -> shoot!(s, ξ[1:4], ξ[5], ξ[6], ξ[7], ξ[8], ξ[9:12], ξ[13:16], ξ[17:20], ξ[21:24], ξ[25:28], ξ[29:32])